stadium-software/user-management-portal/README.md

 This application serves three main purposes:

-1. Facilitating the management of users across multiple Stadium applications
+1. Facilitate the management of users across multiple Stadium applications
-2. Enabling the bulk management of users
+2. Enable the bulk management of users
-3. Providing users with a dashboard containing all their Stadium applications
+3. Provide users with a dashboard containing all their Stadium applications

 ## TOC <!-- omit in toc -->